What if I have a question about my claim?

 • product packaging.

-If evidence is required to support your claim, please email it to [email protected], with only your claim number in the subject line.
+Please upload the supporting documents via your online policy manager by selecting 'Upload Documents'.
+Alternatively, please email the documents to [email protected] with only your claim number in the subject line.

 What documents do I need to supply if I’m claiming for the landlord benefit on loss of rent after an insured event?